New slope inequalities for families of complete intersections: Introduction

 Then $L$ is $f$-positive. \end{theorem} \begin{remark} In particular the result holds if the general fibre is the (non necessarily smooth) complete intersection of smooth hypersurfaces. \end{remark} This is to our knowledge the most general result holding in any dimension.
 Its proof is however a simple application of Cornalba-Harris and Bost's results, combined with: \begin{enumerate} \item a result of Lee relating the Chow stability of a projective variety with the log canonical threshold of its Chow form \cite{Lee}; \item the simple but remarkable fact that the proper intersection of stable varieties is stable (Proposition \ref{stab-intersection}), that follows from a result of Ferretti \cite{ferretti}. \end{enumerate}

-In the second (and longer) part of the paper we study thoroughly the case of a codimension $c$ complete intersection $X$ in a relative projective bundle $\pr:=\pr_B(\cE)$ over a curve $B$, where $\cE$ is a rank $r\geq 3$ vector bundle ove $B$, together with the morphism induced $f\colon X\to B$.
-Here not only we study the $f$-positivity of $\cO_X(1)$, but also the positivity of its powers, and of the relative canonical sheaf $\omega_f$.
-The main results are the following: \begin{theorem}[Theorem \ref{thm: piccolo}, Theorem \ref{thm: hgg}, Theorem \ref{thm: slope}] Let $X$ be a complete intersection of $c$ hypersurfaces $X_i \equiv k_iH-y_i\Sigma$, with $k_i\geq 2$ for $i=1,\ldots ,c$. \begin{itemize} \item [(A)] If $h\leq \min\{k_i\}$ the sheaf $\cO_X(h)$ is $f$-positive if and only if the following inequality holds:
+In the second (and longer) part of the paper we study thoroughly the case of a codimension $c$ complete intersection $X$ in a relative projective bundle $\pr:=\pr_B(\cE)$ over a curve $B$, where $\cE$ is a rank $r\geq 3$ vector bundle over $B$, together with the morphism $f\colon X\to B$ induced by $\pi$.
+Here not only we study the $f$-positivity of $\cO_X(1)$, but also the positivity of its powers, and of the relative canonical sheaf $\omega_f=\cO_X(K_f)$.
+It turns out that in many cases there is a numerical inequality governing the $f$-positivity of these sheaves: inequality \eqref{eq: principale} below.
+The main results are the following: \begin{theorem}[Theorem \ref{thm: piccolo}, Theorem \ref{thm: hgg balanced}, Proposition \ref{prop: meglio che niente}] Let $X$ be a complete intersection of $c$ hypersurfaces $X_i \equiv k_iH-y_i\Sigma$, with $k_i\geq 2$ for $i=1,\ldots ,c$.
+Consider the inequality: